English travellers can now visit these 60 countries

 The UK government has now removed travel restrictions for more than 60 destinations – with some notable exclusions

 After months of lockdown, we’ve just about got our heads around leaving our flats.
 We can’t quite believe that holidays in the UK are officially back on the agenda, and now even trips abroad are a reality again.
-On July 10, the government removed travel restrictions on a sizeable list of countries, for travellers who live in England, and the list has been expanded to now include more than 60 destinations.
+On July 10, the government removed travel restrictions on a sizeable list of countries, for travellers who live in England, and it currently includes around 60 destinations.

 Instead of the previous two-way ‘air bridge’ agreement, whereby other countries would remove restrictions on UK visitors arriving in exchange for access for their citizens to the UK, the new ‘travel corridor’ approach will only remove the mandatory 14-day self-isolation period on return to the UK – and only for English residents.
 The rules vary in Scotland, Wales and Northern Ireland.
 All arrivals will also need to provide contact details on arriving home via air, rail or sea.